Return to the search form Return to your search results

 St, George's Mall in Camp Town

-No prior knowledge of Child Life is required, but applicants should be interested in the topic.
-Student who do not meet GPA requirements or who are not yet juniors can schedule an interview with the faculty director.
+• Rising Junior Status: Students are required to have junior status by the time the program departs.
+Students who do not meet this requirement can be considered on a case-by-case basis by meeting with the faculty director.
 Please bring an academic letter of reference from a faculty/TA at the University of Iowa to your interview.

 Costs